Beaumanor Hall: The Herrick family

 In 1939 the War Office requisitioned the estate, including Garats Hay, and the vicar moved to a cottage in the village.

 The park became a secret listening station where encrypted enemy signals (Morse code) were intercepted and sent to the famous Station X at Bletchley Park (by motorcycle every day) for decoding.
-Beaumanor Park was to be the home of the War Office ‘Y’ Group for the duration of the war.
+Beaumanor Park was to be the home of the War Office 'Y' Group for the duration of the war.

 After the war (1945) the estate passed back to the Herrick family, and on the death of William Montague Curzon-Herrick, the Beaumanor estate passed to Lt.
 Col. Assheton Penn Curzon Howe Herrick, who in 1946, for financial reasons (death duties, etc.), decided to dispose of his assets.
-In a sale conducted at the Town Hall in Loughborough on 20–21 December 1946, the War Office bought both Beaumanor Hall and Garats Hay and some of the immediate surrounding grounds used during the war.
+In a sale conducted at Loughborough Town Hall on 20–21 December 1946, the War Office bought both Beaumanor Hall and Garats Hay and some of the immediate surrounding grounds used during the war.